ScottGuthart/summarize-hub/README.md

 ## Usage

 1. Click "Download Template" to get the article template
-2. Fill in your articles in the template
+2. Fill in your articles in the template (maximum 250 articles per batch)
 3. Click "Load File" to upload your filled template
 4. Click "Process Articles" to process all articles
 5. Export the results using "Export XLSX" or "Export CSV"